-Year 2000 issues exist when dates are recorded in computers using two digits (rather than four) and are then used for arithmetic operations, comparisons or sorting.
+Year 2000 issues exist when dates are recorded in computers using two digits, rather than four, and are then used for arithmetic operations, comparisons or sorting.
 A two-digit recording may recognize a date using "00" as 1900 rather than 2000, which could cause our computer systems to perform inaccurate computations.
 We have received confirmation from our management information systems vendors that our system is Year 2000 compliant.
 You should be aware that Year 2000 issues relate not only to our systems, but also to those used by our suppliers.
 We anticipate that system replacements and modifications will resolve any Year 2000 issues that may exist with our suppliers or their suppliers.
 However, we cannot guarantee to you that such replacements or modifications will be completed successfully or on time and, as a result, any failure to complete such modifications on time could materially affect our financial and operating results in a negative way.
-Please read the additional discussion regarding the Year 2000 issue and the potential impact on our business in the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Results of Operations -- Renters Choice -- Year 2000" and read the section entitled "Business -- Management Information Systems" later in this prospectus for additional information.
+Please read the additional discussion regarding the Year 2000 issue and the potential impact on our business in the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Results of Operations -- Rent-A-Center -- Year 2000 Conversion" later in this prospectus for additional information.